kdarshan425/kdarshan425/README.md

 <img src="dk.png" style="width:100%;height:auto;">
 <h1 align="center">Hi 👋, I'm Darshan Khope</h1>
-<h3 align="center">Experienced Full-stack developer and Junior Engineer with a demonstrated history of working in the automotive industry.
-Skilled in Python (Programming Language), PHP ,MySQL, HTML, CSS, JS, C++.
-Strong engineering professional with a BE E&Tc focused in Electronics Engineering from Pimpri Chinchwad Education Trust'S. Pimpri Chinchwad College Of Engineering.
-Developed some projects of web development, Have a good command on full stack development specially in backend development!</h3>
+<h3 align="center">Experienced Full-stack developer with a demonstrated history of working on the real-world projects.
+Skilled in Python (Programming Language), PHP ,MySQL, HTML, CSS, JS, C++, Bootstrap.
+Strong engineering professional with a BE E&Tc, in Electronics Engineering from Pimpri Chinchwad Education Trust'S. Pimpri Chinchwad College Of Engineering.Have a good command on UI/Ux designing, specially knowledged in backend development!
+Also Worked as junior engineer in automotive field</h3>

 - 👨‍💻 All of my projects are available at [https://kdarshan425.github.io/darshankhope/](https://kdarshan425.github.io/darshankhope/)